Miss World: 20th century

-In 1959 the BBC began to broadcast the pageant.
+In 1959, the BBC began to broadcast the pageant.
 Its popularity grew with the advent of television.
 During the 1960s and 1970s, Miss World was among the most watched programs of the year on British television.
 In 1970, the contest in London was disrupted by women's liberation protesters armed with flour bombs, stink bombs, and water pistols loaded with ink.
 The 1970 contest was also controversial when South Africa sent two contestants (one black and one white).
 Henceforth, South Africa was banned from the contest until apartheid was abolished.
 More than 18 million people watched the pageant at its peak during the late 1970s and early 1980s.

-In the 1980s the pageant repositioned itself with the slogan "Beauty With a Purpose", with added tests of intelligence and personality.
+In the 1980s, the pageant repositioned itself with the slogan "Beauty With a Purpose", with added tests of intelligence and personality.
 In 1984, BBC1 controller Michael Grade announced that the corporation would cease to broadcast beauty pageants the next January, after it had shown Miss Great Britain, saying, "I believe these contests no longer merit national air time."
 He added, "They are an anachronism in this day and age of equality and verging on the offensive."
 Thames Television broadcast Miss World between 1980 and 1988, when ITV dropped it.

-During the early 1990s mainstream television broadcasts of the event declined in popularity after it became "increasingly unfashionable" in the late 1980s.
+During the early 1990s, mainstream television broadcasts of the event disappeared, due to its decline in popularity, after it became "increasingly unfashionable" in the late 1980s.
 The pageant returned on satellite channel Sky One in 1997, before moving to Channel 5 for three years (1998–2000).

 Eric Morley died in 2000, and his wife, Julia, succeeded him as chair of the Miss World organisation.

 21st century

 The first black African Miss World winner, Agbani Darego of Nigeria, was crowned in 2001.
 As part of its marketing strategy, Miss World came up with a "Vote For Me" television special during that edition, featuring the delegates behind the scenes and on the beach, and allowing viewers to phone in or vote online for their favourites.
-It also sells broadcasters its Talent, Beach Beauty and Sports events as television specials.
+It also sells broadcasters its talent, beach beauty and sports events as television specials.
 ITV broadcast the 2001 pageant from South Africa on digital channel ITV2, with the special airing a week earlier on the main ITV channel.

 In 2002, the pageant was slated to host its final in Abuja, Nigeria.
 This choice was controversial, as a northern Nigerian woman, Amina Lawal, was awaiting death by stoning for adultery under Sharia law there, but Miss World used the publicity surrounding its presence to bring greater global awareness and action to Lawal's plight.
 No British channel agreed to broadcast the event, and there were objections to the contest.

 Former Miss World Aishwarya Rai attended the Miss World 2014 ceremony with her husband Abhishek Bachchan, daughter Aaradhya and mother Brinda Rai.
 The pageant has been broadcast on local TV channel London Live since 2014.